Uncertain Machine Ethical Decisions Using Hypothetical Retrospection: Hypothetical Retrospection

 \section{Hypothetical Retrospection}

-Hypothetical Retrospection systematises ethical decision making with uncertain outcomes such that its judgements resonate with humans.
-In this section, we overview Hansson's description of the procedure from \cite{hansson2013ethics}, before we operationalise it in Section 5.
+Hypothetical retrospection systematises ethical decision making with uncertain outcomes such that its judgements resonate with humans.
+In this section, we overview Hansson's description of the procedure from \cite{hansson2013ethics}, before we operationalise it in Section \ref{implementation}.

 Much of moral philosophy can be interpreted as an attempt to extend a decision maker's perspective.
 In promoting empathy, we invoke a perspective extending argument pattern to consider other's perceptions of our actions.
-For cases of uncertainty, Hansson argues it is instead helpful to extend our perspective with future perceptions of our actions.
+For cases of uncertainty, Hansson argues it is helpful to extend our perspective with future perceptions of our actions.
 This means viewing, or hypothetically retrospecting on, a choice from the endpoint of its major foreseeable outcomes.
-As a result, the hypothetical outcomes, or the \textit{potential branches of future development}, can be referred to in a valid argument about what to do in the present.
-Although Hansson proposes moral arguments that go beyond utility, duty or rights based calculations, the procedure is highly compatible.
+As a result, the hypothetical outcomes, or the \textit{potential branches of future development}, can be used to build resonate arguments about what to do in the present.
+Although Hansson proposes moral arguments that go beyond utility, duty or rights based calculations, the procedure is compatible with many theories of Ethics.

 Hansson determines each action's branches of future development like a search problem.
 Theoretically, a decision's effects may be infinitely complex and far-reaching.
 The major search principle, therefore, is to find the most probable future developments which are the most difficult to defend morally.
 This will increase the chance of considering unethical scenarios.
 Branches should be developed to an endpoint sufficiently far to capture all morally relevant information.
 Intermediate information must be captured too: rule violations occurring before the point of retrospection still need to be considered.
 Additionally, and for the sake of comparison, branches should be described with the same type of information where possible\footnote{The way in which consequences are discussed here may seem to exclude non-consequentialist theories.
 Hansson emphasizes that this is not the case.
 In his approach, consequences are broadly defined and their \textit{information} includes agency, virtue intentions, and any other information necessary for moral appraisal.}.
 Hansson sees no reason not to create alternate branches based on the uncertainty of the decision maker's own future choices, considering human's inability to control their future actions.
 Whether an autonomous system has uncertainty over its future actions depends on the nature of the agent and its application architecture.